At Epiphany we love a party, and there are many festive occasions in the life of the parish.

 THE FEAST OF PENTECOST AND A HOLY SPIRIT BIRTHDAY PARTY

 Wear red!
 And join us in the celebration of the coming of the Holy Spirit, the birth of the Church, and baptisms on this special day.
 After the 8:45 am and 11 am services, we’ll continue the festivities with a special coffee hour, balloons, and Holy Spirit cupcakes.

 FALL KICKOFF AND ANNUAL PARISH PICNIC

 Whether you’ve been at Epiphany all summer or have traveled afar, we celebrate the homecoming of our church community the Sunday after Labor Day.
 This day marks the return of the Epiphany Choir as well as the Christian formation hour for all ages.
 Don’t miss the potluck picnic, bouncy house, henna tattoos, and everything else on this fun Sunday!

 THE FEAST OF ST. FRANCIS AND THE BLESSING OF THE ANIMALS

-Bring all your creatures, great and small, at 10 am, October 7, 2017 to Epiphany for our annual pet blessing in honor of St. Francis of Assisi, patron saint of animals.
+Bring all your creatures, great and small to Epiphany for our annual pet blessing in honor of St. Francis of Assisi, patron saint of animals.
 Box and leash all pets appropriately, but be prepared for a little chaos underfoot, along with a chorus of barks, mews, croaks, hisses, and tweets.

 The earlier service on Christmas Eve is family-oriented and includes the children’s Christmas pageant, the Epiphany choir, and Holy Eucharist.
 The later service is the traditional Christmas Eve Eucharist with sermon, choral anthems, and carols.